 Metal amalgam fillings start out silver, but as they oxidize (rust) they can turn black.
 This blackness doesn’t just affect the filling, it can make your whole tooth turn dark.
 So, even if the filling is in a hidden location, the metal filling can affect your smile.

 By the time a metal amalgam filling has caused your entire tooth to darken, it’s not enough to replace the filling with a tooth-colored one.
 Instead, we will likely have to cover the tooth with a veneer or crown to make it look more attractive.

 When your tooth gets hit hard, it can turn dark.
 This is a sign that your tooth has been injured, but doesn’t necessarily show how serious the injury is.

 Sometimes, your tooth will darken because the trauma causes something like a bruise.
 This may be, like a bruise on your skin, temporary.
 It may get better on its own, although this will take a lot longer than a bruise on the skin.

 And it’s possible that the bruised tooth won’t ever get better.
 It will stay dark permanently, which can make you unhappy with your smile.
 Sometimes this will respond to teeth whitening, especially KöR teeth whitening, but sometimes it won’t.

 If your tooth doesn’t respond to teeth whitening, we may have to use a veneer or crown to make it look attractive again.
-The discoloration may even be a sign that the tooth has died inside, which means that root canal therapy is recommended to prevent infection.
+The discoloration may even be a sign that the tooth has died inside.

 Tooth decay can also cause a single tooth to become discolored.
 Usually, the discoloration is concentrated in a limited part of the tooth, but when it gets very dark, the entire tooth might look darker than its neighbors.